yaringal/barista-assist/README.md

 ## Shot-data export

 The Brew view includes **Copy all shot data**.
 It copies every stored shot and its raw BOOKOO time series as plain text, including recipe/context metadata, stop timing, sample count and a `post_stop` flag.
-The export is intended to be pasted directly into a diagnostic conversation; samples recorded after the automatic/manual stop are preserved so late scale movement or other recording artefacts can be identified.
+The export is intended to be pasted directly into a diagnostics tool; samples recorded after the automatic/manual stop are preserved so late scale movement or other recording artefacts can be identified.